nicokist/dnanexus_working_environment/README.md

 Usage:
 `dx run my_cwic --ssh -i "image=nicokist/dnanexus_working_environment"`

-Note that it may take some time (~5 min) to download the docker image, during this time the message "Waiting for the cwic container to start.." will be shown.
+Note that it may take some time (~5 min) to download the docker image from [docker.com](https://hub.docker.com/repository/docker/nicokist/dnanexus_working_environment), during this time the message "Waiting for the cwic container to start.." will be shown.

 You may want to run `dx login` to ensure you have the correct credentials within the cwick environment.